Dynamics of scrape-off layer filaments in detached conditions: Discussion

 Easy~\etal\cite{easy16a} increased the resistivity artificially by up to a factor of 10\,000 and estimated that the temperature at the divertor would need to drop to 0.086\,eV compared to the 40\,eV reference case~\cite{easy16a}.
 The estimates assumes that the resistivity has a temperature dependency $\nu_\parallel \propto T^{-3/2}$.
 However, the resistivity also has a density dependence i.e. $\nu_\parallel \propto n \cdot T^{-3/2}$.
 If we assume that the pressure $n\cdot T$ is preserved (same upstream conditions but colder divertor) the scaling can be expressed again in terms of the temperature: $\nu_\parallel \propto T^{-5/2}$.
 Thus achieving the 10 000 increase only requires 1\,eV - which is much closer to the temperatures reached here and may explain why the bending effect is seen in the detached simulations.

 While Easy~\etal\cite{easy16a} predicted that the velocity will be increased with increased resistivity, the self-consistent simulations conducted here show that the increase with detachment is significantly smaller, than the net decrease with respect to attached simulations, where target temperatures above 25\,eV reach velocities exceeding 2\,km/s - whereas in detached conditions only about 1\,km/s was reached.
 However, a change in the transition of filament dynamics from inertial or viscous to sheath-limited is observed and the critical size of filaments $\delta^*$ increases dramatically after detachment.
+This is in agreement with experimental observation, that an increased collisionality does not result in an increase of the radial filament velocity~\cite{vianello19a}.
+Rather an increase of the filament size coincides with shoulder formation~\cite{vianello19a}.